2021 Las Vegas Raiders season: Week 18: vs. Los Angeles Chargers

 With both teams set to make the playoffs in the event of a tie, the Raiders turned to Josh Jacobs and moved to the LA 22.
 However, they could move no further and settled for Carlson's fourth field goal of the game to push the lead to three.
 LA, needing a field goal to extend the game, moved into Raider territory, but their drive also stalled and a 41-yard field goal with 4:30 left in the overtime tied the game again at 32.
-Vegas, playing conservatively, moved slowly into Charger territory and three straight runs by Jacobs moved the ball to the Charger 29 with less than 30 seconds remaining.
+Vegas, playing conservatively, moved slowly into Charger territory and three straight runs by Jacobs moved the ball to the Chargers' 29 with less than 30 seconds remaining.
 The Raiders let the clock run down to two seconds and Carlson hit his fifth field goal of the game as time expired to give the Raiders the win.

 The win eliminated the Chargers from the playoffs and put the Steelers into the playoffs as well.
 With the win, the Raiders received the fifth seed in the AFC playoffs and would play Cincinnati in the wildcard round of the playoffs.